-ATP Case Analysis
+ATP Case Analysis:

 ATP testing was performed in two industrial cooling towers that were using the high-cycle, high-pH, high-TDS treatment program.
 No biocides were used to treat these systems.
 The ATP results demonstrated strong correlation with dip-slide CFU counts at the inhibitive levels of the chemistry.
-The dip-slide results on seven samples were at 100 CFU or less, and one sample was 1,000 CFU, all considered excellent microorganism control.
-The following figures show strong correlation between ATP/RLU values and the concentrations of the inhibitive pH and TDS chemistry.
-The ATP results were exceptionally low, approaching zero RLU at the higher pH/TDS chemistry concentrations, and were well below the 300 RLU caution guideline for cooling towers shown in Table 1.
+The dip-slide results on seven samples were at 100 CFU or less, and one sample was 1000 CFU, all considered excellent microorganism control.
+The following graphs show strong correlation between ATP / RLU values and the concentrations of the inhibitive pH and TDS chemistry.
+The ATP results were exceptionally low, approaching zero RLU, at the higher pH / TDS chemistry concentrations, and were well below the 300 RLU Caution guideline for cooling towers.

-Case Conclusions
+Case Conclusions:

-- ATP results show that increasing pH/TDS levels naturally inhibits microbial life. - Exceptionally low ATP values confirm insignificant microorganism presence.
+- ATP results show that microbial life is naturally inhibited by increasing pH/TDS levels. - Exceptionally low ATP values confirm insignificant microorganism presence. - Biochemistry confirms Legionella trophozoites will perish rapidly in contact with high pH/TDS water(1).